napari/napari-plugin-devtools/README.md

 these checks verify that the plugin is available for users of napari to install, and would register entry points with napari.

-There are two parts to the validation tool, one part being command line interface and another part being pytest fixture,
+There are two parts to the validation tool.
+One part is a command line interface and the other is a pytest fixture.

 ### Command Line Interface (CLI) Usage
 CLI can be used by continuous integration (CI) pipelines to introduce